himaxwell/himaxwell.github.io/_posts/2023-02-01-concerns-in-ruby-part-1.md

 ![concerns in Rails](../images/posts/concerns-in-ruby-part-1/img_1.jpg)

 Broadly-speaking, **concerns are a mechanism for allowing an otherwise-unrelated set of classes to share code**.
-In Ruby, they are created using the `module` keyword and in Rails apps they can live in multiple locations but conventionally are found in the `app/models/concerns` directory.
+In Ruby, they are created using the `module` keyword and in Rails apps they can live in multiple locations but conventionally are found in directories like `app/models/concerns`, `app/controllers/concerns`, etc.

 As an example of one place we might use a concern, say we're working on an app for managing a "family fun park" type of business that has a laser tag arena, party rooms, and bowling lanes, and we want to allow our customers to book or reserve any and all of these.
 We can accomplish this behavior via a `Bookable` concern that adds scheduling functionality to any class that includes it.